-When we are under stress from an event in our lives, we need to take a more focused approach to all that is going on.
-We need to be careful not to project into the situation things that don't exist, but are formed by our worries or fears.
+We also need to be on guard against thoughts that accuse and condemn others.
+As soon as we notice such thoughts, we need to do a self-check and find out what is wrong in our own heart.
+When we observe negative traits in others, we the situation things that don't exist, but are formed by our worries or fears.
 We need to look realistically at the whole situation and not let the problem become bigger than it actually is.
 We need to let go of past events and hurts and accept God's love and grace as He heals our wounds.
 When old wounds are healed, we will only have to deal with today's happenings.
 God knows the end from the beginning and has promised to provide everything we need for the challenges we incur in life.